rgommers/numpy/doc/neps/nep-0047-array-api-standard.rst

 Many existing libraries use the same ``asarray`` (or ``asanyarray``) pattern as NumPy itself does; accepting any object that can be coerced into a ``np.ndarray``.
-We consider this design pattern problematic, and would advise authors of new libraries to avoid it.
-Instead they should either accept just ``np.ndarray`` or, if they want to support multiple kinds of arrays, check if the incoming array object supports the array API standard (e.g., by checking for ``__array_namespace__`` as shown in the example above).
+We consider this design pattern problematic - keeping in mind the Zen of Python, *"explicit is better than implicit"*, as well as the pattern being historically problematic in the SciPy ecosystem for ``ndarray`` subclasses and with over-eager object creation.
+All other array/tensor libraries are more strict, and that works out fine in practice.
+We would advise authors of new libraries to avoid the ``asarray`` pattern.
+Instead they should either accept just NumPy arrays or, if they want to support multiple kinds of arrays, check if the incoming array object supports the array API standard by checking for ``__array_namespace__`` as shown in the example above.

 Existing libraries can do such a check as well, and only call ``asarray`` if the check fails.
 This is very similar to the ``__duckarray__`` idea in